 Homemade Moisturiser – HIT & MISS

-My homemade moisturiser is perfect as a body moisturiser but not as a face moisturiser so i’ve bought an organic / natural moisturiser made in the UK by Green People, which comes in recyclable containers, and so far so good it’s performing very well.
+My homemade moisturiser is perfect as a body moisturiser but not as a face moisturiser so I’ve bought an organic / natural moisturiser made in the UK by Green People, which comes in recyclable containers, and so far so good it’s performing very well.

 Homemade Mascara – Miss

 At first my homemade mascara showed great promise but over time, even stored in an airtight jar, it started to dry out and once applied would crumble onto my face within hours.
 I eventually gave in and bought a natural mascara by German company Lavera.
-I’ve since found another recipe for homemade mascara that calls for carnauba wax so I’ll give this a whirl once I get one.
+I’ve since found another recipe for homemade mascara that calls for carnauba wax so I’ll give this a whirl once I get some.

 Homemade Weedkiller – MISS

 My homemade weedkiller works on annual weeds but not on tough perennial weeds.
 So I now prefer to weed by hand or hoe rather than waste copious amounts of salt and vinegar.

 Natural Cleaning Products – HIT